 For wrinkle treatment, Botox is primarily used to treat dynamic wrinkles.
 These wrinkles occur naturally around the eyes mouth, forehead (Glabella) as well as over your nose .
 They become more pronounced with age.
 Botox injections relax the muscles near these wrinkles.
 Not allowing the muscles to move reduces the appearance of dynamic wrinkles.

 Botox is also used at VIP MEDSPA a in our famous VIP GLASS SKIN TREATMENT.
-This is where we mix Botox, HA and other peptide or PRP to inject under the skin on the entire face, resulting in a dewy, glass like texture of the skin.
+This is where we mix Botox, HA and other peptide to inject under the skin on the entire face, resulting in a dewy, glass like texture of the skin.

 When using Botox to treat wrinkles around the forehead, eyes, mouth , lips etc our highly trained medical doctor, will expertly inject the muscles that contribute to the specific wrinkles you want treated.
 The injection process only takes a few minutes , no downtime and noticeable results within two weeks.
 If your injector has a keen eye for aesthetics and pay attention to details you’ll never look done, you should love more relaxed and the best version of yourself.

 Dermal fillers also treat wrinkles on the face.
 They’re mainly used to treat smile lines, lips, cheek enhancement, tear troughs ( under eyes) temples, jawline contouring .
 Sometimes, they’re also used for hand treatments or to reduce the appearance of scars or neck lines.
 Dermal fillers aren’t approved for plumping up other areas of the body, though, such as the breasts.